LIVEABOARD SEARCH

 Lankayan is one of the few destinations worldwide that offers macro diving, wrecks and colourful coral reefs - a concoction any scuba addict would find hard to pass up.
 This is one of those destinations where in April and May a mighty whale shark may well cruise by.
 And during hatching season you can witness one of nature's most fascinating spectacles - baby turtles scurrying out to sea for their first swim.

-During the rest of the year the island offers everything that is good about Lankayan diving - plenty of wrecks housing numerous octopus and cuttlefish, and some excellent macro opportunities including frogfish and ghostpipefish.
+During the rest of the year the island offers everything that is good about Lankayan diving - plenty of wrecks housing numerous octopus and cuttlefish, some excellent macro opportunities including frogfish and ghostpipefish, and plenty of reef fish.
 Snorkelling is quite thrilling too, with over 500 fish species and squadrons of black-tip reef sharks patrolling the shallows.

 The area was recently afforded marine park protection status and forms part of the Sugud Islands Marine Conservation Area (or SIMCA), the first privately managed marine protection area in Sabah, measuring at 46,317 hectares and including 3 three islands of Lankayan, Billean and Tegapil,